Skip to content

 Pinout Reference Table

-The table below offers a quick reference for the complete pinout on the XRP Controller Board and which pins they connect to on the Pico W.
+The table below offers a quick reference for the complete pinout on the XRP Controller - Beta and which pins they connect to on the Pico W.

 Pico W GPIO Pin Connector Label Pin Function